Vynx-Dev/vynos-kernel/README.md

 `qemu-system-x86-64 -cdrom dist/x86_64/kernel.iso`
 Or just flash the ISO to a CD-ROM or DVD, then boot the OS from the CD-ROM/DVD You can easily download the ISO from releases
+# Docs
+Please check out the docs in docs/

+These docs contain important info about error codes and OS contributing